tox-dev/tox-uv/README.md

 We use `uv pip` to install packages into the virtual environment.
 The behavior of this can be configured via the following options:

+tox-uv resolves your project location based on the `package_root` setting.
+If that option is not defined, it will fall back to the `setupdir` value from `tox.ini`, matching how tox itself locates project files.

 ### `uv_resolution`

 This flag, set on a tox environment level, informs `uv` of the desired [resolution strategy]: